ucan-wg/promise/README.md

 # 3. Resolution

-When a Reciept that contains the relevant `Action` CID
+When a Reciept that contains the relevant ActID, it SHOULD broadcast that it has a

 Branch mismatch